sl4m/sl4m.github.com/_posts/2012-06-24-phantomjs-for-headless-capybara-and-jasmine.markdown

 As you can see, phantomjs is a dramatic improvement over the not-quite-true headless xvfb with Firefox.
 Hopefully this convinces you to try out phantomjs whether you're coming from using xvfb or a head browser environment.  phantomjs is a welcoming addition to your development environment.

-If you're a heavy Capybara user, be on a lookout for the new [ghostdriver](https://github.com/detro/ghostdriver/) that is based on phantomjs.
+If you're a heavy Selenium user, be on a lookout for the new [ghostdriver](https://github.com/detro/ghostdriver/) that is based on phantomjs.